lintweaker/mytekusb2/README.md

   including Fedora based Vortexbox 2.2
 - Tested on a ARM based cubox running Fedora 17 hardfp

+Verify:
+- To verify that the driver is loaded and running properly you can check with ALSA tool 'aplay'.

+Output for 'aplay -l' [Mytek is the second audio interface in this example]:

+card 1: USB2 [Mytek Stereo192-DSD USB2], device 0: MytekUSB2 [Mytek USB2]
+  Subdevices: 1/1
+  Subdevice #0: subdevice #0

 The driver needs three pieces of firmware to operate, see FIRMWARE for details.
 See ISSUES for current issues and INSTALL for installation guidelines.